mist64/cbmbus_doc/3 Commodore DOS.md

 |----------------|-------------------------------------------------------|---------------------------------|
 | U9/UI          | `UI`                                                  | Soft RESET (NMI)                |
 | U:/UJ          | `UJ`                                                  | Hard RESET                      |

-A variation of `UI` that all _Serial_ devices except the Commodore 1540 support is:
-	* `UI-`: Change Serial bus timings to the faster VIC-20 specification.
-	* `UI+`: Change Serial bus timings to the slower C64 specification.

 ## limitations